vishbhingardeve/mindbowser-assignment/README.md

 - clone project from github https://github.com/vishbhingardeve/mindbowser-assignment.git

+- use develop branch in github.

 - create database as **mindbowser**.

 - run sql script named **initial_run_query.sql** available in resource folder.

+- changes and put your db username and password in application properties file.

 - update & install maven dependency and build project.